 New legislation covering park homes

-In May 2013, The Mobile Homes Act became law for park homes in England - this increases the levels of protection for park home owners, and also changed the buying and selling process.
+In May 2013, The Mobile Homes Act became law for park homes in England - this increased the levels of protection for park home owners, and also changed the buying and selling process.
 Government has produced a new series of leaflets relating to this legislation.